CoMoS-SA/workshop_parallelize/README.md

-# tutorials
+# Tutorials

-Tutorials for methods for complexity modelling
+Tutorials for methods for complexity modelling.